superduper-io/superduper/docs/content/execute_api/using_hybrid_storage_to_handle_large_data_blobs.md

 - large audio
 - videos

-In order to handle such data, superduper provides a few options when creating a `DataType` via the `encodable` parameter.
+In order to handle such data, Superduper provides a few options when creating a `DataType` via the `encodable` parameter.

 ## Artifact store reference with `encodable='artifact'`